dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DM-007
 : Acceptable Signal Loss Representation: The data model MUST be able to represent the DOTS agent's preference for acceptable signal loss when establishing a signal channel, as described in GEN-002.
+Measurements of loss might include, but are not restricted to, number of consecutive missed heartbeat messages, retransmission count, or request timeouts.

 DM-008
 : Heartbeat Interval Representation: The data model MUST be able to represent